Updated on

 While not all delivery drivers will be doing multiple routes a day, it's important to track the number of total closed routes on a weekly, monthly, or quarterly basis.

-Analytics tools like the Track-POD Route Manager app can even provide these insights on mobile, with the option to sort total closed routes analytics by driver and compare performance across the team.
+Analytics tools like the Track-POD Route Manager app can even provide these insights on mobile, with the option to sort total closed routes analytics by the driver and compare performance across the team.

 Total completed orders is another important metric because most delivery drivers go on multi-stop routes and the number of stops will vary depending on the area and type of services the business provides.